Ziad1258/Ziad1258/README.md

 ---

 ### 🌱 Fun Fact
-I’m always eager to learn new web technologies and improve my skill set.
-Let’s build something amazing together! 🌟
+I’m always eager to explore and adopt the latest web technologies.
+Let’s collaborate and build something amazing together! 🌟